-Despite the fog, I was so happy to find myself under the tall trees of the mountain!
+I was so happy to find myself under the tall trees of the mountain!
 Mount Seymour Provincial Park lies within the coastal western hemlock and mountain hemlock bioclimatic zones.
 The trail first climbs gently through a dense old-growth subalpine fir forest, where there were magnificent Douglas firs.

 As my friend told me, the hike was not very physically demanding.
 The trail winds gently between tall trees and big rocks, and the climb was very gradual.
 It seems that in the summer, the trail is covered with large slippery roots, which adds a little difficulty, but for me, everything was covered with a thick layer of snow.

 After more than a kilometre, we arrived at First Lake, also covered in snow and fog.